 First, Select the Right Pot

 One thing to keep in mind right away is not to try to cram too much fruit into your jam pot.
 The mixture needs room to bubble up while it's heating in order for the water to evaporate and the pectin web to form.
-I try to fill the pot less than half full of the jam mixture—that's all the fruit and sugar and lemon juice mixed together (and you'll want to mix them together before dumping them into your jam pot if you're using copper; read about why in my installment on jamming gear).
+I try to fill the pot less than half full of the jam mixture—that's all the fruit and sugar and lemon juice mixed together (and you'll want to mix them together before dumping them into your jam pot if you're using copper.
 Just as an example, my pot is about 15-inches across, 4.5-inches deep, and has an 11-quart capacity, and I can usually fit between 5 and 6 pounds of fruit without overfilling it.

 Next, Guesstimate Your Sugar